signalpoint/jDrupal/docs/02_Hello_World/index.md

 > This creates a simple web app for Drupal 8.

+To use jDrupal directly on the Drupal front end, see the [Drupal Example page](Examples/Drupal).

 ## 1. Set up the jDrupal Module

 [Enable and Configure](Install) the jDrupal module for your Drupal 8 site.